vmleon/OracleATPGettingStarted/appendix/README.md

 # Appendix

-If you enjoy the workshop, give me a star on Github!
+If you enjoy the workshop, give me a star on Github: [click here](https://github.com/vmleon/OracleATPGettingStarted)!
 ![Github start](../images/github.png)

 Please, help us to improve.
 [Create an issue](https://github.com/vmleon/OracleATPGettingStarted/issues) if you think something is not quite right.